NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 10 February 2025 | Community Meeting (virtual)
 20 January 2025 | OSB-Trail-SystemEngineers Kick-Off (virtual)
 13 January 2025 | Community Meeting (virtual)

+### CDISC 360i Working Group at CDISC EU Interchange

+(16 May 2025 - Geneva, Switzerland)

+We are highly engaged in the CDISC 360i program and had been at the 360i workshop.
+Further information on the 360i program can be found on the [CDISC website](https://www.cdisc.org/360i){target=_blank}.

+### CDISC EU Interchange

+(14-15 May 2025 - Geneva, Switzerland)

+We presented the following at the CDISC EU Interchange conference in Geneva.

+**Enhanced Biomedical Concepts: A Design Perspective in OpenStudyBuilder Supporting CDISC 360i**

+This presentation provides a deep dive into the design and implementation of the activity concept within OpenStudyBuilder, showcasing its role in the broader context of clinical study automation as envisioned by CDISC 360i.
+We will compare OpenStudyBuilder’s graph-based model with CDISC Biomedical Concepts, focusing on the rationale behind design choices, including structural adaptations and enhancements.
+Additionally, we will discuss challenges encountered during development, highlighting lessons learned and future opportunities to refine the approach.

+The presentation slides are available [here](./presentations/2025-05-14-CDISC-EU-EnhancedBC-in-OSB-360i.pdf){target=_blank}.

+### Workshop at CDISC EU Interchange

+(13 May 2025 - Geneva, Switzerland with Mikkel Traun, Nicolas de Saint-Jorre and Katja Glass)

+In this interactive workshop, participants gained hands-on experience in designing a clinical study using OpenStudyBuilder, with a focus on the schedule of activities.
+The session explored how the CDISC 360i envisioned "Design" and "Build" processes are implemented within the tool.
+Attendees learned to create visits, assign activities, and export studies to USDM.
+The workshop included rendering into an M11 protocol.
+Additionally, participants selected data specifications for chosen activities, then exported and reviewed the structure definition in define.xml format.
+This workshop offered a practical introduction to the steps and processes, providing a first impression of how this workflow can transform clinical study development.

+The slides are available [here](./presentations/2025-05-13-OpenStudyBuilder_Workshop_SoA.pdf){target=_blank}.

+The workshop tasks are available [here](workshop_2025.md).

 ### Community Meeting (virtual)